My Tokyo Guide

 Main content starts here.

-Counsellors from the Tokyo Metropolitan Medical Institution Information group Himawari are on hand to respond to inquiries regarding medical institutions that provide treatment in foreign language or information on the medical system of Japan.
-Call 03-5285-8181 between the hours of 9:00a.m. to 8:00p.m. seven days a week.
+Counselors from the Tokyo Metropolitan Medical Institution Information group Himawari are on hand to respond to inquiries regarding medical institutions that provide treatment in foreign language or information on the medical system of Japan.
+Call 03-5285-8181 between the hours of 9:00 to 20:00 seven days a week.

 Make a call to the fire department on the emergency number 119 and say that you need an ambulance service.

 Call the police on 110.
-Make sure to note the time and place of the accident, the name, phone number and the license plate number of the other party.
-If you can't identify the place, ask the store nearby or a passer-by.
+Make sure to note the time and place of the accident, the name, the phone number, and the license plate number of the other party.
+If you can't identify the place, ask the store nearby or a passerby.
 Make sure to consult a physician if you believe you have been injured, as any injury that seems minor at the site may lead to serious injury.